Horse racing: History

+In addition to its rich history, horse racing is marked by noteworthy statistics.
+The Thoroughbred Secretariat still holds the fastest times in all three Triple Crown races from his 1973 wins.
+North American Jockey Russell Baze has an unmatched 12,842 victories.
+Economic significance is reflected in the career earnings of Romantic Warrior, totaling over $27 million.

+Horse racing has also seen technological advancements, with innovations like photo finishes, electronic timing, and advanced breeding selection techniques enhancing the sport's precision and competitiveness.

-Horse racing is one of the few sports that continued during the 2020 COVID-19 crisis, with Australian and Hong Kong the two main racing jurisdictions to carry on, albeit with no crowds.
-The USA, United Kingdom and France were some of the more prominent racing bodies to either postpone or cancel all events.
+Horse racing was one of the few sports that continued during the 2020 COVID-19 crisis, with the Australian and Hong Kong racing jurisdictions carrying on, albeit with no crowds.
+The United States, the United Kingdom, and France were some of the more prominent racing bodies to either postpone or cancel all events.

 Types of horse racing

 There are many types of horse racing, including: